 LLC and Partnership Transfer Restrictions and UCC Article 9 Overrides: Resolving the Conflict

-This CLE webinar will analyze the complex issues associated the right of partners and LLC members to contractually restrict their partners from transferring their interests, which can come in sharp conflict with UCC Article 9 security interests that may override those restrictions.
-The panel will also discuss the 2018 amendments to Article 9, not yet enacted by the states, which would clarify the override provisions.
+This CLE course will analyze the complex issues associated with partners and LLC members' right to contractually restrict their partners from transferring their interests.
+These restrictions may in some cases come in sharp conflict with UCC Article 9 security interests that may override those restrictions.
+The panel will also discuss the 2018 amendments to Article 9, not yet enacted by some states, to clarify the override provisions.

 - Conflicting goals under UCC Article 9

 - The 2018 amendments, non-uniform amendments, and choice of law